Jugurtha Meftah

-Jugurtha Meftah (born July 28, 1990 in Tizi Ouzou) is an Algerian football player.
+Jugurtha Meftah (born July 28, 1990) is an Algerian football player.
 He currently plays for JS Kabylie in the Algerian Ligue Professionnelle 1.

 Personal

-Meftah was born on July 28, 1990 in Tizi Ouzou.
+Meftah was born on July 28, 1990, in Tizi Ouzou.
 He comes from a long family of footballers, with three of his cousins having already played for JS Kabylie: Mahieddine Meftah, Mohamed Rabie Meftah and Rahim Meftah.
 Two of them, Mahieddine and Rabie, also played for the Algerian National Team.
 Another cousin, Chaâbane Meftah, is also a footballer and currently plays for JS Kabylie as well.

 Club career

 On May 24, 2011, Meftah made his professional debut for JS Kabylie in a league match against ASO Chlef as a 49th-minute substitute for Ibrahim Amada.